Work About Sketchbook Contact

 CSV uploads confuse mental models

-Design a guided matching UI that also serves as a fallback for non-Plaid banks
+Design a guided matching UI that also serves as a CSV fallback

 Observation